from € 2280 THE MUSIC HIGHWAYCREA IL TUO VIAGGIO TROVA AGENZIA

 Crossing Baton Rouge we will arrive in New Orleans along the "River Road", visiting the Houmas Plantation House and Gardens, a splendid estate that represents the "True South" where the sugar barons reigned along the Great River Road tasting the famous Mint Julep, the bourbon-based cocktail that was invented at Houmas House.

-Today is a day of leisure to explore the French Quarter and to take advantage of the many architectural, musical and gastronomic attractions that New Orleans has to offer or to participate in one of the proposed excursions, such as jazz brunch or a swamp tour.
+Today is a day of leisure to explore the French Quarter and to take the opportunity to enjoy the many architectural, musical and gastronomic attractions that New Orleans has to offer or to participate in one of the proposed excursions, such as jazz brunch or a swamp tour.
 Overnight stay.

-You will leave New Orleans to reach Montgomery, the capital of the state of Alabama which played a decisive role both in the war of secession and in the birth of the American civil rights movement.
-Birthplace of Nat King Cole, one of the most important Jazz musicians in history, Montgomery represents one of the most important Historic Cities in America Dexter Avenue where Dexter Avenue is located King Memorial Church from which Martin Luther King made his famous speech.
+You will leave New Orleans to reach Montgomery, the capital of the state of Alabama, which played a decisive role both in the war of Secession and in the birth of the American civil rights movement.
+Birthplace of Nat King Cole, one of the most important Jazz musicians in history, Montgomery represents one of the most important Historic Cities in America, you will visit Dexter Avenue where you can find Dexter Avenue King Memorial Church, the place from which Martin Luther King made his famous speech.

 Important stop for American music Montgomery hosts the Hank Williams Museum in addition to the Scott & amp; Ella Fitzgerald Museum.
 Hotel accommodation.
 Overnight stay.

 Last stop of your fantastic journey !!!
 You will return to Atlanta for the last night in the true South of the USA.
 Arrival in Atlanta and delivery of the rented motorcycle and return to the hotel.
 Overnight stay.

 Flight to Italy operated by Delta Airlines / Alitalia.

 Tariff per person, starting from: